dojo/docs/quickstart/data/usingdatastores/lazyloading.rst

       }
     }
   }
-  //Call the fetch of the toplevel continent items. store.fetch({query: {type: "continent"}, onComplete: gotContinents});
+  // Call the fetch of the toplevel continent items. store.fetch({query: {type: "continent"}, onComplete: gotContinents});

 Excellent, that looks simple too.
 Something to be aware of is that not all datastores support hierarchical data formats and not all support lazy-loading.
 For those stores, no attribute value should return true for *isItem()* and *isItemLoaded(item)* always returns true.
 So, code that is hierarchical and lazy-load aware will still work fine with those stores.